bkatiemills/glslgraph/README.md

 ### usage notes

- - Create a new heatmap by providing the ID of a pre-existing div to populate, and an object describing configuration options: `new heatmap("target_div_id", config_object)`.
+ - Create a new heatmap by providing the ID of a pre-existing divs to populate (one for the plot, one for the control sidebar), and an object describing configuration options: `new heatmap("target_div_id", config_object)`.
 Options are enumerated below.
  - Data for the heatmap can be encoded in a _dense_ or _sparse_ format:
    - _dense format_: 2D array `data` where `data[i][j]` contains the z value for the ijth bin.
    - _sparse format_: object with the following schema: